Aaris03Khan/NavtechTask/README.md

 ## Important

-No backed has been used (Neither Node.js or Typscript) for this task as it wasn't required for the task given.
+No back-end has been used (Neither Node.js or Typscript) for this task as it wasn't required for the task given.
 React.js was sufficient to complete the above task.